squaresLab/BugZoo/README.md

 a few examples of the most common forms of interaction, and where those might be appropriate.

-### Simplest Approach -- Replicating the Bug
+### Replicating the Bug

-The simplest approach is to launch a `/bin/bash` instance within the repair box of interest and attach it to the terminal, using the command given below.
+To simply inspect a particular repair box and to replicate the bug it contains, the user may create a container for that bug using the command below:

 ```
-$ docker run --rm -it christimperley/repairbox:manybugs-php-bug-2011-03-11-d890ece3fc-6e74d95f34 /bin/bash
+$ docker run --rm -it christimperley/repairbox:manybugs-php-bug-2011-03-11-d890ece3fc-6e74d95f34
 ```

 Note, the `--rm` flag ensures that the container for this bug is ephemeral, and will be destroyed once the user exits the `/bin/bash` instance.
-The `it` flag is used to attach the Docker container to the user's `tty`, allowing them to interact with the container as if it were their own machine.
+The `it` flag is used to attach the Docker container to the user's `tty`, allowing him or her to interact with the container as if it were their own machine.

 Once inside, the user may install any necessary software (you will need to run